 The Great Outdoors

-In central Hamilton, Waikato Museum makes learning fun.
-Inquisitive children of all ages will happily spend hours in total absorption in the Exscite interactive science gallery.
-The changing exhibitions bring the region’s stories to life, with a focus on the regions rich culture and engaging hands-on experiences.
-While indoor trampoline parks, rock climbing and go karting are also on offer in Hamilton City.
+Also in Hamilton there’s Waikato Museum which specialises in making learning fun.
+Inquisitive children of all ages can spend happy hours in total absorption in the Exscite interactive science gallery.
+Meanwhile, the changing exhibitions bring the Waikato’s many and varied stories to life, with a focus on the region’s rich culture and engaging hands-on experiences.